-Today, Sussex County is the fastest growing county in Delaware due to its popularity as both a primary and secondary home destination.
-New residential development, along with Sussex County's strong agricultural industry and booming tourism industries, are generating substantial economic activity.
-The County's active economy and cost-conscience public sector management continue to foster low real estate tax rates for which Sussex County is also known.
+Today, Sussex is the fastest growing County in Delaware due to its popularity as both a primary and secondary home destination.
+This new residential development, along with Sussex's strong agricultural industry and booming tourism industries, are generating substantial economic activity.
+The County's active economy and cost-conscience public sector management continue to permit the low real estate tax rates for which Sussex County is also known.